 These progress reports are highly critical for HACSC to manage each project schedule and to ensure that there is sufficient program funding when it is time to execute the HAP Contract.
-When HASCSC requests an updated progress report, please complete the report as soon as possible.
+When HASCSC requests an updated progress report, developers must complete and return the report as soon as possible.

-If there are significant updates between reports (i.e. delay of project, change in funding) it is important to update HACSC immediately.
+If there are significant updates between reports (ex. delay of project, change in funding) it is important to update HACSC immediately rather than wait for the next requested progress report